e-scooter-2077/documentation/domain-exploration/ubiquitous-language.md

 ### Virtual Currency
 The amount of imaginary money for every customer.
 Used to pay scooter [rents](#rent).
 It can be obtained through [real-world purchases](#real-world-payment).
+### Unlocking fee
+The price to unlock a scooter before initiating a rent.
+Charged only once per rent.
+### Time based charging
+The process of charging an amount of virtual currency depending on how much time a rent is taking.
 ### In-App Payment
 Aliases: in-app purchase
 It's a [virtual currency](#virtual-currency) transaction inside the system.